Crassula Weissii, Flabellifolia, Loriformis

 The whole Crassula genus is easy to care for.
 But it suffers from mealybugs and fungal diseases.
 So whenever you cut any section, treat it with fungicide.

 If you live in a colder environment, where temperature can go below 25 °F (-3.9 °C), You should plant Crassula Umbella in a container.
 Because it is not cold hardy, so you'll be able to bring it inside in winter.
-Also, don't forget to use Best DIY Succulent Soil for the container.
+Also, don't forget to use DIY Succulent Soil for the container, or buy it pre-mixed from the market.

 This succulent needs more sunlight.
 So plant where it gets about 5-6 hours of direct sunlight a day.